HoucemNaffati/Agile-Developper-Skills/README.md

  Test-first technique that injects acceptance tests senarios for features in the beggining of milestones.
  Acceptance tests are customer-facing tests.
- Facilitates workshops with steakholders representives(PO, Business analystes…) Global feature design and creation of common vocabulary.
+ Facilitates workshops with steakholders representives(PO, Business analystes…) Global feature design (you may also call it feature discovery) and creation of common vocabulary.
  Clear contracts for developpers during milestones.
+ Those practices reduce communication problems and align understanding.
+ It also shortcuts accidental complexity as it appears during the conversation.

 ### Integration Testing
  Test as soon as possible the usecase's dependencies, the real adapters and without mocking.